 The cervix is covered by two kinds of cells:

-Flat, thin cells that are found on the outer surface of the part of the cervix that opens into the vagina (ectocervix).
+Flat, thin cells that cover the outer surface of the part of the cervix that opens into the vagina (ectocervix).
 Cancer of the squamous cells is called squamous cell carcinoma.

-Column-shaped cells that are found on the inner surface of the cervix (cervical canal or endocervix).
+Column-shaped cells that cover the inner surface of the cervix (cervical canal or endocervix).
 Cancer of the glandular cells is called adenocarcinoma.

 The area where the squamous cells and glandular cells meet is called the transformation zone.
 This is where most cervical cancers start.